Receive messages

 Contracts are not required to declare receivers for all possible message types.
 If a contract does not have a receiver for a specific message type, the message will be processed by the next receiver that matches the message type in the receiver execution order list.
 For example, if we remove the receiver receive("message")

-in the above contract, then if a message with comment "message"
+in the above contract, then when a message with the comment "message"

-arrives, it will get processed by receive(str: String)
+arrives, it will be processed by receive(str: String)

 .